 Three things to know about how the minimum wage impacts all businesses:

-- The upward pressure on entry-level wages is real.
+- The upward pressure on entry-level wages is real, and is not going away.

-The combination of real changes in the minimum wage in cities like Chicago and the constant banter in the media has a palpable impact on the decisions potential employees make in the labor market.
+The combination of real changes in the minimum wage in cities like Chicago and the constant media attention to wage and price increases has a palpable impact on the decisions potential employees make in the labor market.
 When this attention gets added to an already tightening labor market, “wage creep” has become an immediate problem for companies hiring entry-level positions.

 - Wage pressure affects your entire salary structure, not just entry-level positions.